ibm-cloud-docs/security-verify/getting-started.md

 4. Select the check box to confirm that you have read and agree to the Terms / License Agreements.
 5. Click Create.
 The service account is created and you will receive an email notification about your subscription.

-## Step 2: Sign-in to your Service instance
+## Sign-in to your Service instance

 1. Click Open dashboard to launch {{site.data.keyword.verify_full_notm}}.
 2. Sign in with your IBMid account.